Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Locations
 - Pewter Museum (no fossil resurrection, since fossil Pokémon can be found in the wild)
-- Safari Zone (no actual Safari Zone mechanics; the place is still closed down, but you can get in and find rare Pokémon the old-fashioned way)
+- An abandoned version of the Safari Zone
-- A new room linking Union Cave and Slowpoke Well together
+- A room linking Union Cave and Slowpoke Well together
-- A new version of Seafoam Cave featuring a final, all-Lv100 battle against me (unlocked by beating Red)
+- A version of Seafoam Cave hosting a final, all-Lv100 battle against me (unlocked by beating Red)

 ## Miscellaneous
 - The Odd Egg can hatch into starters as well as babies, and whatever it becomes is a guaranteed shiny